 Histogram showing protection conferred by occupation by Lottia scabra of its home scar.

 The protection conferred to Lottia scabra by occupation of scars is assessed in a series of laboratory experiments in Sonoma County, California.
 Groups of limpets on rocks are exposed to single predators in 1d experiments.
 Half the limpets are presented to the predators still in their original scars, and half are pried out and allowed to re-attach to bare rocks.
 Each predator has access to 20 limpets (10 of each type) over a 3d period.
 As limpets are eaten they are replaced.
-Results show that occupation of scars provides significant protection against most of the predators tested (see table on Right, "n.s." = differences in data are non-significant).
+Results show that occupation of scars provides significant protection against most of the predators tested (see table of data, "n.s." = non-significant differences).
 Exceptions are the sea star Pisaster ochraceus and the crab Cancer antennarius.
 Other behavioral observations by the authors indicate that sea-star predators cover the prey, whether they are in scars or not, and then ingest the limpets after 5-10min.
 Since scars should not provide any protection against this type of predator, it is not clear why the data for the sunflower star Pycnopodia helianthoides is not also non-significant.
 Cancer crabs, including C. antennarias, have finely serrated chelae and have less difficulty in removing a limpet from its scar than the more bluntly chelaed grapsoid crab Pachygrapsus crassipes.
 All the other predators tested, including the flatworm Freemania litoricola, the cottid fish, and the octopus, eat significantly more limpets that are outside their scars.

 NOTE actually, both sets of limpets are pried out of their scars, and then half of each set is replaced in their scars.
 This is a good design in that it controls for the effect of possible trauma incurred during removal on a limpet’s later susceptibility to a predator